 When talking about down jackets, we often mention the fill power of the down, which can range from 400-900+.
 This number simply refers to the loftiness and quality of the down.
 Higher loft = fluffier feathers that trap more air and provide more warmth per feather.
 You can generally count on a high fill-power to provide the same warmth with less bulk.
 However, fill power is not the only side of the story here.
 Warmth also depends on fill weight.
 Fill weight refers to the actual amount of down used in a jacket, and a higher weight = a warmer jacket.
 For ultimate warmth, you'll want high fill power and high fill weight.

-The Patagonia Tres 3-in-1 Parka got our votes because of its versatile warmth.
+The Patagonia Tres 3-in-1 Parka got our vote for its versatile warmth.
 This jacket has two separate layers: a long, waterproof outer jacket and a decently warm inner down puffy.
 Each can be worn separately, the down if you only need warmth but no waterproofing, and the shell if you need a rain jacket with less insulation.
-However, when combined, the two layers really pack a punch in terms of warmth and projection, allowing it to be functional in a wide range of climates and temperatures.
+When combined, the two layers really pack a punch in terms of warmth and protection, making it functional across a wide range of climates and temperatures.
 The Tres 3-in-1 is also the longest jacket on our list, which is perhaps its greatest warmth feature.

 Lastly, we were quite impressed with the REI Co-op Stormhenge Down Hybrid Parka.
 It didn't garner super high warmth scores, but it is quite warm for its weight.
-The Stormhenge is insulated with a very unique mixture of 850-fill goose down and synthetic fibers and is the lightest full parka in our lineup.
+The Stormhenge is insulated with a unique blend of 850-fill goose down and synthetic fibers, making it one of the lightest full parkas in our lineup.

 Weather Resistance